Mhycka1/Mhycka1.github.io/index.md

 scipy.f_oneway(df_18th_count,df_19th_count,df_20th_count,df_21st_count)

 ```
     F_onewayResult(statistic=14.45090424771137, pvalue=1.2864530210399601e-08)

 Note that the p-value from above is basically 0.
 Since it was mentioned that α=0.05, then we reject the null hypothesis.
 This is because p-value is a measure utilized to quantify the strength of evidence against the null hypothesis.
 In this case, since the p-value, or 0.016, is less than 0.05, then the p-value has strong enough evidence to reject the null hypothesis.
 In other words, the century the US is in does indeed have an impact on the amendments proposed.

+Next we create a boxplot to visualize the number of amendments for each century
 ```python
 # Construct a dataframe for each century.